tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 He notes that this approach seems a bit backwards, especially given that most startup companies hope to get a decent 1.0 product, some successful proof of concept customers, and a few testimonials and positive results before they start marketing their product.
 In other words, they operate in semi-stealth mode, not marketing at all, while developing their product.

 But Joe says this is the wrong way to go.
-You don't wait until you've got a product before you start promoting it.
+You don't wait until you've got a product before you start building an audience.
 Joe explains:

 >...
 I had no job and no product to sell (and no income).
 It wasn’t a good position to be in with two small children (ages three and five at the time) and a mortgage to pay.
 The web developer I was working with didn’t believe we could get the online offering ready for at least nine months.
 Ouch.